moleculerjs/moleculer/README.md

 5. Open the [http://localhost:3000/math.add?a=5&b=3](http://localhost:3000/math.add?a=5&b=3) link in your browser.
 It will call the `add` action of `math` service with two params via [API gateway](https://github.com/ice-services/moleculer-web) and returns with the result.

 :tada:**Congratulation, you created your first Moleculer based microservices project.
 Read our [documentation](https://moleculer.services/docs) to learn more about Moleculer.**

+# Official modules
+We have some official modules for Moleculer.
+[See the list!](https://moleculer.services/docs/modules.html)

 # Documentation
 You can find [the documentation here](https://moleculer.services/docs).